kumarav1nash/Av1nashOnGit.github.io/Personal Portfolio/Future Perspective - Personal.md

 	- fill the form in May /July 25
 	- crack the exam
 	- get the offer letter
-	- we’ll decide later whether to take it or not
+	- I'll decide later whether to take it or not

 - **Learn Robotics   |   ENGINEERING TRACK**
 	- start building small project with ROS or related tool